 Fig. 22: f_opt Phase Noise Example

 Optimizing FPGA PID Locking Parameters

 The PID parameters provided in your CoC describe a baseline for a good lock of the FFC-CM to a reference laser.
 However, these parameters are system dependent, and can likely be optimized further to obtain a better lock than the CoC settings.
 To optimize the PID parameters for your system, begin by selecting the Proportional Gain slider "Kp" and moving it left or right with the arrow keys on your keyboard.
 Watch for the number displayed by std_dev in the phase noise plot to decrease, and move the slider until the std_dev has reached a minimum.
 Next, repeat this process for each slider.
 If for some reason your system comes unlocked during this process, simply reset the PID parameters to those found in your CoC and start again.

-Last update: 2021/12/08 23:59

 Slow Loop Feedback

 The Slow Loop feature allows the user to enable a slow servo temperature control of the intracavity PZT to prevent offset drift over long periods of time.
 It is recommended to always enable this feature after setting up a lock, as without it the PZT's offset voltage can drift to its rails over the course of several hours or even less.
 To enable the Slow Loop feature, close all other serial terminals communicating with the FFC-CM, then navigate to the Slow Loop tab in the menu bar of the FPGA software, fill in the "FFC COM Port:" field with the number corresponding to your FFC-CM's COM port, choose the desired setpoint of the PZT, and press the "Activate Temperature Slow Loop" button at the top of the tab.
 For example, if your FPGA is on COM4, and your FFC-CM is on COM8, type "8" into the "FFC Com Port:" field and then press the button.
 This will bring up a command prompt window which will display information about the Slow Loop, such as the cavity temperature, and the current PZT setpoint.
 In general, it is best to select a setpoint near the center of the PZT's available range.

 The Slow Loop Servo uses the serial COM port on the FFC-CM, and as such will not work if that port is being used by another command interface such as Tera Term.
 Make sure that all other serial command interfaces are closed before trying to enable the slow loop feature.

-FAQ
+FAQ As the FFC-CM is deployed, a list of Frequently Asked Questions and their answers will be added for quick resolution to common problems.
 From: